YeonTHY95/ecommercejava/README.md

 >
 > npm run dev

-Then for backend using Spring Boot:

-> cd .. && cd ..
->
-> cd backend
->
->
+For backend, use any Java IDE of your choice like Eclipse or IntelliJ IDEA

 ### Seeding Database

-To populate database with User Model and Inventory Model Info from file userseeding.json and inventoryseeding.json under folder fixtures
+To populate database with file named **data.sql** under folder resources

+Remember to configure the parameter in **application.properties** under folder resources as shown below :

+> spring.sql.init.mode=always

 The seller's username is **FirstSeller** with password **test** (in plain text without encryption).

 ### Running the Project

-> python manage.py runserver
+Run the Java Application on IDE of your choice for backend service.

 Open http://localhost:5173/ in your browser to view the project.
 Make sure PostgreSQL is up and running